VR/AR/XR in Action

-Before the advent of AR and VR for biotech/pharmaceutical purposes, exhibit booths were resSavetricted by regulatory standards and passive, low-interaction medical content that hampered their ability to engage health care providers in the booth for educational and scientific exchange.
-Currently, Bayer has partnered with Pixacore, a sales and marketing firm, to invigorate the company’s scientific content through implementing AR and VR for biotech/pharmaceutical digital strategies for the purpose of educating on oncology pipeline pathways in an immersive, innovative environment.
+Before the advent of Augmented Reality Technology and Virtual Reality Technology for biotech/pharmaceutical purposes, exhibit booths were restricted by regulatory standards and passive, low-interaction medical content that hampered their ability to engage health care providers in the booth for educational and scientific exchange.
+Currently, Bayer has partnered with Pixacore, a sales and marketing firm, to invigorate the company’s scientific content through implementing Augmented Reality Technology and Virtual Reality Technology for biotech/pharmaceutical digital strategies for the purpose of educating on oncology pipeline pathways in an immersive, innovative environment.

 Bayer uses Magic Leap, a head-mounted virtual retinal display that superimposes 3D computer-generated imagery over real-world objects to bring information to life.
 Bayer staffer, Dr. Malhotra states “We knew we were on to something; for physicians to spend eight or 10 minutes going through multiple pathways at a booth is unheard of”.
 “Who spends eight minutes in a medical congress booth, especially when they’re not getting anything else but education — no tchotchkes, not even a cup of coffee?”

-The first time Bayer used AR at a medical meeting, Bayer saw its engagement per booth attendance soar from under two minutes to up to 10 minutes on average.
-This certainly solidifies the theory that cutting-edge AR and VR technology increases consumer buy-in and drives the educational value of the scientific content.
+The first time Bayer used Augmented Reality Technology at a medical meeting, Bayer saw its engagement per booth attendance soar from under two minutes to up to 10 minutes on average.
+This certainly solidifies the theory that cutting-edge Augmented Reality Technology and Virtual Reality Technology increases consumer buy-in and drives the educational value of the scientific content.